scottwilliambeasley/aurora-dms-migration/README.md

 You should now have a local copy of the project.

-## Step 2: Configuration the Template
+## Step 2: Configuration of the Template

 If your target deployment region is 'us-east-2' , and your target environment is 'dev' skip this step.